Wacky-Mole/RareMagicPortal/MagicPortalFluid/Package/README.md

 Tired of portals being the end all, be all of Valheim?<br>
 You don't want to unnecessarily restrict which items can be teleported or not?<br>
 Do you want to see more PVP or more cooperation between your buddies and their bases?<br>
+Do you want more colors on your portals or more freedom or restrictions?<br>
 Well, I've a mod for you!

 ### Main Feature: